 $\Box$ 3) When the engine mount has completely dried it is time to glue it into the body tube.
-First take the loose end of the shock cord and thread it through the top end of the engine mount tube (the end the engine block is in) so that it hangs out the back of the tube (see Figure E) - this will help to prevent from getting glue on the shock cord while you are gluing the engine mount into the tube.
+First take the loose end of the shock cord and thread it through the top end of the engine mount tube (the end the engine blocks are in) so that it hangs out the back of the tube (see Figure E) - this will help to prevent from getting glue on the shock cord while you are gluing the engine mount in.